Cape freeholders support video recording of meetings

 CAPE MAY COURT HOUSE — Those with an interest in county government may soon be able to watch the meetings of the Cape May County’s Board of Chosen Freeholders from home, under a proposal to video record the meetings to be posted online.

-At the caucus meeting of the freeholder board Tuesday, Freeholder Jeffrey Pierson revived the idea, saying it’s time to implement it.
+The idea has been discussed for some time.
+At the caucus meeting of the freeholder board Tuesday, Aug,.13, Freeholder Jeffrey Pierson revived the idea, saying it’s time to implement it.
 There seemed to be a consensus in support.

 According to Pierson, the idea had been rejected in the past, or at least not pursued.